elastic/kibana/src/plugins/usage_collection/README.md

             total: 'long',
           },
         },
+        isReady: () => isCollectorFetchReady, // method to return true/false to confirm if the collector is ready for the fetch method to be called.

         fetch: async (collectorFetchContext: CollectorFetchContext) => {

         // query ES or saved objects and get some data